yuloh/blog/content/posts/automate-code-formatting-for-laravel-projects.md

 In my ideal world every file in the project looks exactly the same.
 The braces are always in the same place, the number of spaces never changes, and the code is always organized the same way.

 I don't even have to like the standard.
 When I write code in the Go programming language I use the included `gofmt` tool to format my code.
-I _really_ dislike some of the choices made by `gofmt`, but I happily follow the conventions when writing Go because I never have to think about it.
+I _really_ dislike some of the choices made by `gofmt`, but I happily follow the conventions because I never have to think about it.

 Since I primarily write PHP applications with Laravel I have been on a quest to find a tool like `gofmt` for my everyday work.
 The existing solutions are lacking in some way or another so I just released [a new package](https://github.com/matt-allan/laravel-code-style).
 This article covers why it exists, what it  does differently, and how it works.